mcneel/developer.rhino3d.com/content/en/guides/cpp/crash-dump-analysis/index.md

 ## Overview

 If Rhino crashes, two files are created on the user's desktop: *RhinoCrashDump.dmp* and *RhinoCrashDump.3dm*.
-The *.3DM* file is Rhino's last ditch effort to save the model.
-The *.DMP* file can be used in Visual Studio to find the place in the source code where a Rhino plugin crashed.
+The *.3dm* file is Rhino's last ditch effort to save the model.
+The *.dmp* file can be used in Visual Studio to find the place in the source code where a Rhino plugin crashed.

 ### Configuration
-Before you can analyze crashes, you'll need to set up visual studio to help you get symbols.
+Before you can analyze crashes, you'll need to set up Visual Studio to help you get symbols.

 1. **Enable Symbol Servers**
     1. Open Visual Studio